GPUOpen-Tools/radeon_compute_profiler/BUILD.md

    * `quick` or `incremental`: performs an incremental build (as opposed to a from-scratch build)
    * `clean`: performs a "clean" on all build targets, removing all intermediate and final output files
    * `hsadir`: overrides the location of the ROCm/HSA header files (by default they are expected to be in /opt/rocm/hsa)
+   * `boostlibdir`: overrides the location of the Boost libraries
-   * `boostlidir`: overrides the location of the Boost libraries
+   * `boostlibdir32`: overrides the location of the 32-bit Boost libraries
- * When building on Ubuntu 16.04, you will need to use the following boostlibdir argument:
+ * When building on Ubuntu 16.04, you will need to use the following boostlibdir arguments:
    * boostlibdir /usr/lib/x86_64-linux-gnu
+   * boostlibdir32 /usr/lib/i386-linux-gnu
  * After a successful build, the RCP binaries can be found in __RCP\Output\bin__
  * Example build command line (builds the debug versions of the binaries, skipping the ROCm/HSA profiler):
    * ./build_rcp.sh debug skip-hsaprofiler